 Work is underway to provide the background information necessary for the development of a draft amended Barossa WAP, including investigations to determine:

 - the extent and needs of water-dependent ecosystems in the area

 - the hydro-ecological characteristics and condition of the area

 - the capacity of the groundwater resources of the area

 - the potential socio-economic impact of proposed policies for managing water resources.

 The board is committed to ensuring that the development of the draft amended Barossa WAP is done in close consultation with the Barossa community.
 Engagement with key stakeholders has already begun, and will continue throughout the process.
-There will also be consultation with the broader community during 2016, before the draft amended Barossa WAP is released for statutory public consultation.
+There will also be consultation with the broader community, before the draft amended Barossa WAP is released for statutory public consultation.

-Monitoring and reporting on the water resources of the Barossa
+Monitoring and reporting on water resources of the Barossa PWRA

-Constant monitoring of the Barossa PWRA is undertaken by the Department of Environment, Water and Natural Resources.
-Results of this monitoring contribute to the production of groundwater and surface water status reports.
+Constant monitoring of the Barossa PWRA is undertaken by the Adelaide and Mount Lofty Ranges Natural Resources Management Board and the Department of Environment, Water and Natural Resources.
+Results of this monitoring contributes to the production of the following groundwater and surface water status reports: